 - Mandarin oranges, pineapple, and cherry pie filling create the pretty layers.

 - The cake is topped off with whipped topping (like Cool Whip) and chopped pecans.
+Use fresh whipped cream instead of Cool Whip, if you like.

-How to make an easy Punch Bowl Cake
+How to Make an Easy Punch Bowl Cake

 Can punch bowl cake be made ahead?